NBISweden/workshop-reproducible-research/docs/index.md

 * Docker

 ## The case study
-To make the tutorials feel as close to reality as possible, we have selected a real bioinformatics research project and use that to exemplify the different steps of setting up a reproducible research project.
+We will be running a small bioinformatics project as a case study, and use that to exemplify the different steps of setting up a reproducible research project.
 To give you some context, the study background and analysis steps are very briefly described below.

 ### Background

-The data is taken from [Osmundson, Dewell, and Darst (2013)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0076572), who have studied Methicillin-Resistant *Staphylococcus aureus* (MRSA).
+The data is taken from [Osmundson, Dewell, and Darst (2013)](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0076572), who have studied methicillin-resistant *Staphylococcus aureus* (MRSA).
-MRSA are resistant to broad spectrum beta-lactam antibiotics and lead to difficult-to-treat infections in humans.
-Lytic bacteriophages have been suggested as potential therapeutic agents or as the source of novel antibiotic proteins or peptides.
+MRSA is resistant to broad spectrum beta-lactam antibiotics and lead to difficult-to-treat infections in humans.
+Lytic bacteriophages have been suggested as potential therapeutic agents, or as the source of novel antibiotic proteins or peptides.
 One such protein, gp67, was identified as a transcription-inhibiting transcription factor with an antimicrobial effect.
 To identify *S. aureus* genes repressed by gp67, the authors expressed gp67 in *S. aureus* cells.
 RNA-seq was then performed on three S. aureus strains:

 * RN4220 with pRMC2 with gp67